Exact simulation of coupled Wright-Fisher diffusions: Exact rejection algorithm for simulating coupled Wright-Fisher diffusions

 The algorithm's computational complexity can also be established, and is made precise in Proposition \ref{prop:complexity}, whose proof can be found in Section \ref{sec:proofs}. \begin{prop} Let $L$ be the number of loci, $M(t)$ denote the total number of coefficients that must be computed in the implementation of Algorithm \ref{alg:deathprocess}, where $t\in(0,T)$ is the time distance between two sampled skeleton points, and let $N(T)$ denote the number of Poisson points required until the first skeleton in Algorithm \ref{alg:CWFdiff} is accepted.
 Then, $\text{E}[LM(t)]<\infty$ and $\text{E}[N(T)]<\infty$, and more specifically, there exists $\kappa>0$ such that

-\end{prop} In summary, Algorithm's \ref{alg:CWFdiff} complexity increases either as $t\to 0$, when the average number of coefficients to be computed in Algorithm \ref{alg:deathprocess} increases as $1/t$, or with increasing $T$, when the average number of Poisson points needed before acceptance increases exponentially.
+\end{prop} In summary, the complexity of Algorithm \ref{alg:CWFdiff} increases either as $t\to 0$, when the average number of coefficients to be computed in Algorithm \ref{alg:deathprocess} increases as $1/t$, or with increasing $T$, when the average number of Poisson points needed until acceptance increases exponentially.

 The latter is easily solvable, simply by considering shorter intervals $[t_{k-1}, t_k]$ such that

 and then concatenating the accepted skeletons in each of them.
 To solve the problem when $t\to 0$, we followed the recommendation in \cite{Jenkins2017}, and whenever $t<0.05$, resort to the approximation in (\ref{eq:asymp_aprox}).